jundalisay/superb/content/en/research/laotzu/tao-te-ching/part-13-wealth.md

-+++
-title= "Part 13= Wealth"
+---
-heading= "Chapters 53-55, 57, 81"
+heading: "Part 13: Chapters 53-55, 57, 81"
+title: "Wealth"
-description= "Excess Wealth is Contrary to the Tao or True Nature" date= 2021-09-16 image= "/covers/tao.jpg" linkb= "/research/laotzu/tao-te-ching/part-12-with-the-tao" linkbtext= "Being with the Tao" linkf= "/research/laotzu/tao-te-ching/part-14-society" linkftext= "Society" icon = "/icons/laotzu.png"
+description: "Excess Wealth is Contrary to the Tao or True Nature"
-+++
+image: "/covers/tao.jpg"
+# date: 2020-01-29
+weight: 26
+icon: "/avatars/lao.png"
+author: Lao Tzu
+---

 ## Chapter 53: Excess Wealth is Contrary to the Tao or True Nature